Jordan Burroughs: 2017

-Jordan Burroughs at the 2017 Men's freestyle Wrestling World Cup in Kermanshah, Iran.
+Burroughs at the 2017 Wrestling World Cup in Kermanshah, Iran.

 After a long lay-off, Burroughs came back to the scene at the World Cup on February 16–17, where he was able to put his name back on notice once with four victories over foreigner opponents.
 He then went back to the National scene, as he competed at the US Open on April 26–29.
 At the tournament, he outscored his opponents 32 points to 2 up until the finals, where he was able to edge long-time rival Kyle Dake with a 2–2 criteria win to claim his fourth US Open title.
-On May 17, he defeated Sosuke Takatani at Beat the Streets.
+On May 17, he defeated Sohsuke Takatani at Beat the Streets.

 Burroughs then faced his US Open opponent Kyle Dake at the US World Team Trials on June 9–10.
 He lost the first match of the best-of-three via criteria, 6–6, but was able to conquer the spot in the two following bouts with convincing decisions, 8–4 and 6–2.
 He travelled to Madrid to compete at the Spain Grand Prix on July 15–16, where he picked up four victories and notable ones over Taimuraz Friev and Jevon Balfour, winning all of his matches with the same score, 10–0.